0 Comments

 Cheddar cheese with sauteed mushrooms and onions tartine.

 For the melted cheddar cheese topped with a medley of sauteed mushrooms, onions and squash blossoms, melt the cheddar cheese by placing slices of cheddar cheese on the bread into a toaster oven.
 Slice the mushrooms and onions and saute in butter.
+Don't forget to spinkle the umami seasoning for that burst of flavor!

 Cream cheese, fried eggs, sprouts and capers tartine.

 A delicious hearty breakfast tartine with cream cheese, arugula and sprouts with roasted peppers and a fried egg.
 I like to make the egg yolks on the softer side.
 The runny yolk provides richness when it oozes all over the tartine!
-Sprinkle with capers and fresh ground pepper for extra flavor!
+Sprinkle with capers and all-purpose seasoning or fresh ground pepper for extra flavor!

 Bruschetta for breakfast tartine.